The Role of AI in Fleet Management

 While self-driving cars may seem like a revolutionary breakthrough in the world of transportation, they also bring with them a mix of awe and distress.
 On one hand, the idea of enabling your passengers to sit back and relax while a car takes them to their destination, without the need for human intervention from your team, is incredible.
 On the other, there’s the fear of software malfunctions, hacking, and loss of control over a vehicle.
 This can lead to irretrievable losses and a dark tinge on your business reputation.
 Yikes!

-The NHTSA reveals that vehicles with Advanced Driver Assistance Systems (ADAS) were involved in 392 crashes between July 2021 to May 2022.
-Despite this, the technology for self-driving cars is rapidly advancing, and many investors are still betting on AI to transform the transportation industry.
+The NHTSA revealed that vehicles with Advanced Driver Assistance Systems (ADAS) were involved in 392 crashes between July 2021 to May 2022.
+Still, the technology for self-driving cars is rapidly advancing, and the latest research from publications such as Nature as of 2025 indicates that vehicles equipped with ADAS have a lower chance of accidents than Human-Driven Vehicles in most similar scenarios.
+However, the paper does note that accidents under dawn/dusk or turning conditions are around five and two times higher with ADAS-equipped vehicles.
+In other words, things aren’t perfect just yet – even if many investors are still betting on AI to transform the transportation industry.

 In fact, if developed well, AI may have the potential to end car crashes.
 As with any new technology, there are bound to be bumps in the road, but hopefully, advanced AI technology will pave the way for safer, more connected roads for your employees and customers.